yschroeder/face-shield/README.md

 Q: Can you provide a 888 version for A4 sheets?

 A: Short answer: Good idea, a hospital also asked us for wider shields, so we did a prototype of this.
 Our results were mediocre at best, thus we discarded the idea and focused on the `v18` instead.
 Long answer: 888 punches are not close to the edge, the sheet will not bend properly around the printed part.
 You could solve this with extra hooks that catch the sheet at the ends.
 However, this would not work with thick sheets (0.8 mm) which are currently easy to buy.
 The wider design needs other struts, our prototype did not bend correctly so the sheet was inpossible to get on (again, 0.8 mm).
 We do not want to encourage you to use laser printer A4 clear sheets or laminating film!
 Users reported that you get headaches and vertigo after longer use.
 Also you cannot work on small things (dentist, stitch a wound).
 Especially the laminating film has bad optical properties.
 Further, production of injection molded parts for the original Prusa design is ramping up and sheets for the Prusa design will become common by then.
 Other hole layouts would be incompatible.
 Lastly, we found that a 297 mm wide sheet from 0.8 mm PETG is too heavy and uncomfortable.
 I hope these are enough reasons to not make a A4/888 version.

+Q: How do I know my print is sturdy enough?

+A: Look into the [Quality Control](https://raw.githubusercontent.com/yschroeder/face-shield/master/quality_control.md) document, there we provide some hints how your part should look like, or not look like.

+Q: I guess my part failed the quality control, what can I do?

+A: The [Quality Control](https://raw.githubusercontent.com/yschroeder/face-shield/master/quality_control.md) document also gives hints on what to change.
+Look into it again.

 ## Which model to print?